AK261102/Interview-Platform/README.md

 ### 1. Account Management
 - Register a new account or log in to existing one
 - Secure authentication using JWT
-- Profile management capabilities
+-
 ### 2. Sharing Interview Experiences
 - Create detailed submissions about your interviews
 - Include company information and questions asked
-- Share insights and tips for other candidates

 ### 3. Exploring Submissions
 - Browse through the comprehensive dashboard
 - View detailed interview experiences
-- Search and filter functionality for relevant content
+- Search functionality companywise

 ### 4. Managing Your Content
 - Edit your submitted experiences
 - Remove outdated content
-- Track your contributions to the community

 ## 🔗 API Documentation